To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 GROSS: So the studio didn't want you to cast Al Pacino in the role of Michael Corleone.
 So how did you win that one?

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is Francis Ford Coppola.
-And his newly published book is actually an old book.
-The new book is called "The Godfather Notebook."
-It's an old book because it's the book of notes he kept for himself when he set out to make "The Godfather."
-And reading the book and watching the movie as a companion - you know, as companions to each other is really a fascinating experience.

-So I want to ask you about the final scene of "The Godfather," where Michael basically draws the line between what's business and what's family.
+GROSS: I want to ask you about the final scene of "The Godfather," where Michael basically draws the line between what's business and what's family.
 Kay wants to know if it's true that Michael killed Carlo, his brother-in-law, his sister's husband.
 And Michael says, you know, I'm not going to talk to you about business.
 There's a line between family and business.
-But then he tells her, just this once I'll tell you.
-And he lies to her and says, no, I didn't kill him.
+But then he tells her, just this once, I'll tell you.
+And he lies to her, and he says, no, I didn't kill him.

-COPPOLA: But that's been set up throughout the movie.
-If you even - even in the scene we discussed before when he goes to ask her to marry her, he says it's just this one time I'll tell you something.
-But I won't - well, when he tells her the story about your brains or the - your signature on the contract, he always limits it that he's telling her these things because he loves her but that will be the end of that, that she shouldn't ask him any more.
-So at the end, you know, that is the final lie.
-And he closes the door on her...
+COPPOLA: But that's been set up throughout the movie if you even - even then the scene we discussed before, when he goes to ask her to marry her, he says, just this one time, I'll tell you something.
+When he tells her the story about your brains or the - your signature on the contract, he always limits it that he's telling her these things 'cause he loves her but that it will be the end of that, that she shouldn't ask him anymore.
+So at the end, you know, that is the final lie, and he closes the door on her.

-COPPOLA: Well, it's the meeting of him becoming the Godfather.
-They're kissing his hand and just as the door is closed.
+COPPOLA: Well, it's the meeting of him becoming the godfather.
+They're kissing his hand just as the door is closed.

 COPPOLA: Right.